JeanSolo10/anime-minimalist-tracker/README.md

 This application is deployed to heroku: [Anime Minimalist Tracker](https://anime-minimalist-tracker.herokuapp.com/)

-**Note**: Application is currently styled for mobile devices.
-Desktop styling coming soon!
+**Note**: This application followed a mobile first approach.
+For the intended experience, please use mobile devices.

 # Set it up locally